 - (i) Prepare planting plans for all re-vegetation.
 Where there is no management plan for a reserve, ODC will supply a list of preferred plants advice (including reference to the Historic Places Trust where appropriate. - (ii) Identify and preserve the natural character of the Ōpōtiki District reserves.
-Identify any natural and historic resources within the reserves network, and prioritise any remedial works to be completed - (iii) Have a co-ordinated approach between the ODC, Bay of Plenty Regional Council, and DOC in the preservation and restoration of dunes.
-Care of the Coastal Environment.
+Identify any natural and historic resources within the reserves network, and prioritise any remedial works to be completed. - (iii) Have a co-ordinated approach between the ODC, Bay of Plenty Regional Council, and Department of Conservation in the preservation and restoration of dunes.